Date: September 8th, 2015

 Guest Skeptic: Dr. Anthony Crocco is a Pediatric Emergency Physician and is the Medical Director & Division Head of the Division of Pediatric Emergency at McMaster’s Children’s Hospital.
 I often refer to him as a PedsEM Super Hero but the SGEMers probably know him for his RANThony’s on YouTube.

 Season#3 finished with an SGEM#126 Hot Off the Press featuring Dr. Jeff Kline discussing outpatient management of venous thromboembolism.
 We are going to kick off Season#4 with another SGEM HOP from Academic Emergency Medicine.

-Case: 10 year old girl is a restrained rear-seat passenger in a motor vehicle collision.
+Case: A ten-year-old girl is a restrained rear-seat passenger in a motor vehicle collision.
 The driver of the other car was texting and ran a red light at low city speeds, “T-boning” her vehicle on her side.
 There was minimal intrusion into the vehicle space.

-The girl presents to the ED via EMS with a c-spine collar and on a spine board.
+The girl presents to the emergency department via EMS with a c-spine collar and on a spine board.
 She is alert, appropriate and in no distress.
 Her exam is normal, including no evidence of abdominal wall trauma, tenderness or nausea/vomiting.
 The remainder of her exam is normal.

 Given the mechanism of the injury you are concerned about blunt abdominal trauma.
 You wonder if you should do a CT abdomen, but are also concerned about the risk of radiation.
 You heard of a study in 2013 that developed a clinical decision instrument for this very question, but don’t know if you should use that, or trust your own ‘gut feeling‘.